ELEVATE-Project/documents/src/docusaurus/docs/feedbackformentees.md

 import PartialExample from './_mentored.mdx';

-# Providing Feedback for a Session
+# How Mentees Can Provide a Feedback on a Session
 At the end of the session, participants can share their feedback by providing their rating of the session.

 1. After the session, go to <PartialExample mentored />.